Four Great TQI Accredited PDs now on offer:

 According to the international lead health authority, The World Health Organization (WHO), there is ample evidence that school-based programmes can influence positive mental health and reduce risk factors and emotional and behavioural problems.
 WHO concluded that the outcomes for school based programmes included academic improvement, increased problem-solving skills and social competence as well as reductions in internalising and externalising problems such as depressive symptoms, anxiety, bullying, substance use and aggressive and delinquent behaviour (World Health Organization: Prevention of mental disorders: effective interventions and policy options, 2004)

-Delivered in one block 5 hour session in an O’Connor or Lyneham location with free parking!
+Delivered in one block 5 hour session in an Lyneham (ACT) location with free parking

 “Anxiety & Depression” this PD was developed at the request of teachers to examine these 2 mental health disorders in more detail.
 We will look at 5 anxiety disorders and 4 depressive disorders, treatment and classroom strategies will also be discussed.